Walt Disney Television

+In 2003, its animation division, then known as Walt Disney Television Animation (currently just Disney Television Animation) spun-out as its own subsidiary within the larger Disney conglomerate, with an acquired production company, It's a Laugh Productions, taking over its operations for live-action productions.
+Walt Disney Television itself was absorbed into the first incarnation of Touchstone Television, which changed names to ABC Studios in 2007, ABC Signature Studios in 2013 and currently ABC Signature since 2020.
+Following the completed acquisition of 21st Century Fox in 2019, Disney returned to using this name for its combined television segment for 2 years before they subtly changed name to Disney General Entertainment Television (now Disney Entertainment Television), with Disney Television Studios established on May 15, 2019.

 Background

 While initially not interest in television back in the 1930s, Walt Disney changed his mind seeing television at least as a promotional tool.
 Most studios were generating revenue by selling off their permanent television rights to their films made before 1948, while Disney held on to the company's film rights.
 Thus Walt Disney Productions was the first of the film industry, which saw television as an adversary, to enter the television production field.
 Walt Disney Productions did an hour-long special on Christmas Day 1950 for NBC then in 1951 for CBS.
 The specials used Disney film clips, short films and promoted the upcoming Alice in Wonderland theatrical film.
 Both specials had excellent ratings.
 The networks pursued Disney to do a full series for them.
-Disney used this interest in a series to request funding for Disneyland, which the newly merged American Broadcasting-Paramount Theatres did for its American Broadcasting Company (ABC) with the airing of the Disneyland anthology series.
+Disney used this interest in a series to request funding for Disneyland, with the newly merged American Broadcasting-Paramount Theatres taking the deal for the airing of the Walt Disney's Disneyland anthology series in American Broadcasting Company (ABC).
 The "Operation Undersea" episode of the series garnered Disney its first Emmy Award.
 The series quickly became ABC's first series to hit the top 20 in ratings.

 Disney's entry into television impacted the television industry as the Disney anthology show marked a move from live to filmed delivery of television shows.
 Filming made it possible for higher production value.
 Also, a couple of the major film studios copied the show's format with MGM Parade and Warner Bros.
 Presents.
 Both shows did not last.